-“How do I transition from conventional shoes to minimalist shoes?” is one of the most common questions we receive.
+“How do I transition from conventional shoes to minimalist shoes?” is one of the most common questions we receive at Natural Footgear.
 I, Dr. Robyn Hughes, co-wrote the following article with Correct Toes inventor Dr. Ray McClanahan to address this very question.
 This article originally appeared on the Correct Toes blog.

 1. Take a Slow, Progressive Approach

-It’s perfectly normal to be excited about this new approach to foot health and function.
-After all, countless people have already benefited from true minimalist shoes and natural foot health approaches.
-But it is possible to be overzealous in the adoption of this new footwear, and failing to transition slowly from conventional-style shoes to minimalist shoes might lead to problems.
+It’s perfectly normal for you to be excited about this new approach to foot health and function.
+After all, countless people have already benefited from foot-shaped minimalist shoes and natural foot health approaches.
+But it is possible to be overzealous in the adoption of this new footwear, and failing to transition slowly and properly from conventional shoes to minimalist shoes might lead to problems for some.

-Consider wearing your new minimalist shoes for a very short period at first, such as 30 minutes per day, and then gradually increasing wear time by 30 minutes per day as your feet and body adapt to the changes.
-If you’re a runner, consider wearing your minimalist shoes for the first mile of your run to begin with, then switching to your conventional shoes when your feet get tired.
-As your feet and toes get stronger, you can begin wearing your minimalist shoes for longer periods during your run, eventually phasing out entirely your conventional running shoes.
+Consider wearing your new minimalist shoes for a very short period at first, such as 30 minutes per day, and then gradually increasing wear-time by 30 minutes per day as your feet and body adapt to the changes.
+If you’re a runner or walker who's using minimalist athletic shoes for the first time, consider paring back your mileage initially.
+As your foot and toes become stronger, you can begin wearing your minimalist shoes for longer runs or walks.

 Note: It's very important to understand that minimalist shoes go hand in hand with a change in running form.
 Because the soles of these shoes are thin and flexible, you can't pound the ground as hard with your footfalls.
-Most people who switch from conventional running shoes to minimalist running shoes adopt a midfoot strike that occurs directly underneath the body instead of a heel strike that occurs in front of the body.
-This midfoot strike is important for dissipating the ground reaction forces experienced by your feet and lower extremities when running barefoot or in minimalist shoes.
+Most people who switch from conventional athletic shoes to minimalist athletic shoes adopt a forefoot or “midfoot” (i.e., whole foot) strike that occurs directly underneath the body, instead of a heel strike that occurs in front of the body.
+This forefoot or midfoot strike is important for dissipating the ground reaction forces experienced by your feet and lower extremities when running barefoot or in minimalist shoes.
 Our article entitled The Shoe Cushioning Myth delves into this topic in much greater detail.

 2. Proceed in a Stepwise Fashion